-Starting in middle age (as early as 3-5 years old), issues with your rabbit’s urinary tract can become more common.
-With your rabbit aging and naturally starting to slow down (and maybe gaining a little too much weight), the risk factors for urinary troubles grows.
+Starting in rabbit middle age (as early as 3-5 years old), issues with your rabbit’s urinary tract can become more common.
+With your rabbit aging and naturally starting to slow down (and maybe gaining a little too much weight), the risk factors for urinary troubles grow.

 Urinary Tract Infections

 UTIs are caused by bacteria that have entered the urinary tract.
 Left untreated it could travel to the kidneys or deep in the bladder which can be a serious or even fatal issue.
 Rabbits at higher risk are older, sedentary, overweight, and/or have poor nutrition or dirty living conditions.
 But really any rabbit could get a UTI and some are genetically predisposed to them.